Free Florida License Plate Lookup

 - Receive your license plate, either through the mail or in person at your local FLHSMV office.

-You can choose from a variety of license plate options in Florida, including standard plates, specialty plates, and personalized plates, as well as temporary plates for certain situations.
-The process for obtaining a license plate may vary slightly depending on your individual circumstances, so it’s always a good idea to check with the FHSMV or a licensed tag agency for specific instructions.
+There are several types of license plates available in Florida, such as standard plates, specialty plates, personalized plates, and temporary plates for specific situations.
+The process for getting a license plate might differ depending on your situation, so it’s wise to consult the Florida Highway Safety and Motor Vehicles (FHSMV) or a licensed tag agency for detailed instructions.

-Yes, you can transfer your Florida license plate to another vehicle as long as the new vehicle is registered in your name and meets all the requirements for the type of license plate you have.
-To transfer your license plate, you will need to visit a local county tax collector’s office or an authorized tag agency and bring the following documents:
+Yes, you can transfer your Florida license plate to another vehicle as long as the new vehicle is registered in your name and meets the requirements for your license plate type.
+To transfer the plate, visit a local county tax collector’s office or an authorized tag agency with the necessary documents:

 - Your current vehicle registration and license plate